FTi130/media-scout/README.md

-# media-scout
+# 🔍 media-scout 🔍
 Media scouting app rewritten in Rust.

-Requires FFmpeg and Rust installed.
+## Description
+You drop a video/picture/folders with content.
+It spits all available metadata.

 ## Requirements

-You'll need FFmpeg to build this
+You'll need FFmpeg and Rust to run it.